teachingaway/teachingaway.github.io/_posts/2014-09-15-tech-law-link-list-hiring-lawyers.md

 * [Should I pay my investor's legal fees?](http://venturehacks.com/articles/investors-legal-fee) *Venture Hacks, 2007*.
 Startups will probably need to pay their investor’s legal fees.
 Try to get the legal fees capped (for both your lawyer and the VC’s lawyer) before negotiations get started.
 Don’t give up a big chunk of equity "for the privilege of paying your investor’s legal bill."

+<blockquote class="twitter-tweet" lang="en"><p>i always advisor founders to agree on a fee cap with their lawyers before a fundraise or big deal. saves so much ill will later.</p>&mdash; Sam Altman (@sama) <a href="https://twitter.com/sama/status/489139344532189184">July 15, 2014</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 * [What Are Standard Legal Fee Arrangements For Un-Funded Startups?](http://www.askthevc.com/wp/archives/2007/06/what-are-standard-legal-fee-arrangments-for-un-funded-startups.html) *[Jason Mendelson](https://twitter.com/jasonmendelson), 2007*. $5k fixed fee for incorporation, founder issuance, all initial contracts.
 Also discusses common terms for deferring legal fees.

-* [What should legal fees in a Series A financing be?](http://www.startupcompanylawyer.com/2007/12/08/what-should-legal-fees-in-a-series-a-financing-be/) *Yokum Taku, 2007*.
+* [What should legal fees in a Series A financing be?](http://www.startupcompanylawyer.com/2007/12/08/what-should-legal-fees-in-a-series-a-financing-be/) *[Yokum Taku](https://twitter.com/Yokum), 2007*.
 "Legal fees in Series A venture financings routinely exceed $50K."

 * [Why Start-up Lawyers Frustrate Me](http://www.jasonmendelson.com/wp/archives/2008/06/why-start-up-lawyers-frustrate-me.php). *[Jason Mendelson](https://twitter.com/jasonmendelson), 2008*.
 The best startup lawyers know when to leave well enough alone.
 They don’t waste time marking up documents don’t have any major problems.

 * [The Cost of Customization](http://siliconhillslawyer.com/2012/07/17/the-cost-of-complexity/). *[Jose Ancer](https://twitter.com/ancerj), 2012*.
 "One way to tell whether you’ve found yourself a decent tech lawyer is to count how often she tells you to keep things simple."

 ### How much Law Should Founders Learn?